 A Tragic Trend in Texas Road Accidents

 Our state has one of the highest rates of traffic deaths in the country.
-This year alone, the Texas Department of Transportation lists more than 11 people lost their lives in traffic accidents every day.

 While we may be unable to prevent all accidents, we can certainly take the necessary precautions to lower this Holiday Season’s statistics.

 The following travel safety tips aim to help keep you and your family safe from harm.

 Before you embark on your holiday road trip, take your car to a trusted mechanic or the dealership to have it checked to ensure it’s in good working order.

 During the holiday season, traffic increases.
 So, plan your trip ahead of time and map out alternative roads you can take if necessary.